9 FAM 402.13

 Consultations with an appropriate United States peer group (which could include a person or persons with expertise in the field), labor, and/or management organization regarding the nature of the work to be done and the alien’s qualifications is mandatory before a petition for an O-1 or O-2 classification can be approved by the Department of Homeland Security.
-Consultations are normally in the form of a written advisory opinion.
+Consultations are normally in the form of a written advisory opinion, which is normally submitted at the time the petitioner files Form I-129 with USCIS.
 The advisory opinion is usually mandatory, although DHS may obtain or waive it under certain circumstances (for example, if no appropriate union exists).
 Consultations are advisory in nature and are not binding on DHS.

 9 FAM 402.13-5(D) Effect of Labor Disputes